 The Group provides placing and underwriting services by acting as (i) bookrunner, lead manager or underwriter of listing applicants in IPOs; and (ii) placing agent of listed companies in connection with their issuance or sale of securities, in return for placing and/or underwriting commission income.
 The commissions from placing and underwriting engagements vary on a case-by-case basis, as they are charged either based on pre-determined fixed fee or a fee calculated as a percentage of the total price of shares underwritten.
-Commission income from the Group's placing and underwriting services for the Review Year increased by approximately 24.8% to approximately HK\$2.6 million as compared with that of Last Year (2021: approximately HK\$2.1 million) and accounted for approximately 6.9% (2021: 5.4%) of the total revenue.
-The Hong Kong's capital market has been volatile since the Outbreak in the first quarter of 2020, which influenced the investors' motivation to subscribe for securities of new issuers.
-Hence, the Group adopted a more prudent business approach in clients' acceptance for IPOs engagements.
-On the other hand, the Group adjusted its business strategies to be more active in participating in placing agent and underwriter engagement of listed companies in connection with their issuance of securities and resulted in an increase in revenue from placing and underwriting services.
-The segment profit from placing and underwriting services decreased by approximately 72.7% to approximately HK\$0.1 million as compared with that of Last Year (2021: approximately HK\$0.3 million).
-The segment profit decreased as an allowance of impairment loss of HK\$480,000 was provided for accounts receivable arising from placing and underwriting services under the expected credit loss model during the Review Year.
+Commission income from the Group's placing and underwriting services for the Review Year decreased by approximately 40.7% to approximately HK\$1.6 million as compared with that of Last Year (2022: approximately HK\$2.6 million) which is in line with the decrease in total funds raised in the market and accounted for approximately 4.2% (2022: 6.9%) of the total revenue.
+The segment profit from placing and underwriting services decreased by approximately 81.4% to approximately HK\$13,000 as compared with that of Last Year (2022: approximately HK\$70,000).
+The segment profit decreased as less commission income from placing and underwriting services was recognised during the Review Year.